 Our New Culinary Arts Building!

-Butler's highly-recognized, award-winning, and decades old Culinary Arts and Hospitality Management programs are getting a new home - the Redler Institute of Culinary Arts!
+Butler's highly-recognized, award-winning, and decades old Culinary Arts and Hospitality Management programs have a new home - the Redler Institute of Culinary Arts!

-If you have questions about our programs, the building, or the capital fundraising campaign, contact Tom Borrego, Vice President of Advancement, 316.323.6729 or email@example.com.
+If you have questions about our programs, the building, or ways to support the program, contact Tom Borrego, Vice President of Advancement, 316.323.6729 or firstname.lastname@example.org.

 Our Lead Donors